 Mark offers photographic workshops in numerous U.S. and International locations with his business, Jansen Photo Expeditions.
 He is an expert and personable instructor, expedition leader and award winning, visionary photographer.

 Mark has over 25 years of professional fine art and photographic experience.
 He has a passion for landscape and classic aviation photography and provides large scale commercial installations of his fine art photographic murals and print works throughout California.
 He works with both small and large corporate businesses in helping them project a powerful impact through his images.

 Latest posts by Mark Jansen (see all)

 Pre-Visualize your photo.
-Build an image in your mind, much like a fine art painter would do before putting paint to canvas.
+Build an image in your mind, much like a fine art painter would do before putting paint on canvas.
 Then, think about the time of day, light, and composition for your image.
-Attempt to match it as closely as possible to what you see in your minds eye before your photograph.
+Attempt to match it as closely as possible to what you see in your mind’s eye before your photograph.
 Work your canvas before committing to your final capture.